 Cover crops feed the soil; a wide mix of plant types are chosen specifically to produce soil-enhancing organic material.
 Cover crops are folded back into the soil while providing nutrition to our wooly weeders.
 These practices stimulate a living soil, a rich system where our vines can form deep roots.

-Annually we compost and renew all of the the digestible organic waste and materials from our winery: 3000 tons of grape pomace, the prunings from our trees and vines, and much of our paper goods.
+We compost and reuse all digestible organic waste and materials from our winery including: 3000 tons of grape pomace per year, prunings from our trees and vines, plus chipped materials from the landscape.
 We turn this "waste stream" into biological stimulant and food for our soils.

-Some of this rough compost is further digested with the aid of worms and is biologically proliferated in a forced arobic tea brewer.
-This tea is introduced to vineyards through the irrigation system and carries the broad spectrum indigenous matter to our vine's soils.
+Some rougher compost is further digested with the aid of worms, then biologically proliferated in a forced aerobic tea brewer.
+This “compost tea” is introduced to vineyards through the drip irrigation system, thereby applying the broad-spectrum indigenous matter directly to our soil.

 We grind our own volcanic rock, then spread the crushed cinder onto the soil.
 Having a wide spectrum of mineralogy, these cinders provide our vineyards with a complex array of nutrients and trace minerals.
 We take these extra steps to make sure our vines have all the necessary components to build fullness of character in our wine.